-The success of density functional theory, of modern algorithms and computers has produced not only a large amount of numerical results, but of also a large number of Density Functional approximations (DFA).
-To choose amongst those, benchmark data sets are increasingly used.
-Although this should be seen as a quantification of experience, one should be also warned that using statistical tools to quan-
+The success of density functional theory, of modern algorithms and computers has produced not only a large amount of numerical results but also a large number of density functional approximations (DFA).
+To choose among those, benchmark data sets are increasingly used.
+Although this should be seen as a quantification of experience, one should be also warned that using statistical tools to quantify DFAs performance has its pitfalls, and care is needed.